rickhelmus/patRoon/README.md

     * The [processx] and [future] `R` packages are used for parallelization.
     * Results from workflow steps are cached within a [SQLite] database to avoid repeated computations.
     * Code for loading MS and EIC data, MS similarity calculations and others were implemented in `C++` to reduce computational times.
-* The [RDCOMClient] is used to interface with Bruker DataAnalysis algorithms.
+* The [RDCOMClient] `R` package is used to interface with Bruker DataAnalysis algorithms.
-* The [Shiny] R package was used to implement several GUI tools.
+* The [Shiny] `R` package was used to implement several GUI tools.

 ## Installation

-`patRoon` itself can be installed as any other R package, however, some additional installation steps are needed to install its dependencies.
+`patRoon` itself can be installed as any other `R` package, however, some additional installation steps are needed to install its dependencies.
 Alternatively, [R Studio][RStudio] based Docker images are available to easily deploy a complete `patRoon` environment.
 Please see the [installation section in the handbook][handbook-inst] for more information.